terra-money/docs/docs/develop/get-started.md

 ### Terra Discord Server

 If you would like to connect with the developer community and ask questions related to software development on Terra, join the [Terra Discord server](https://discord.com/invite/EuKCeGFb93).
+Once you've joined the server:

 1. Select `Developer Role` by clicking on the Green Bug icon `🪲` under the `🪲 | dev-roles` channel.